 - Order two inches bigger than your normal fit

 These are relaxed tapered so they have roomy thigh, roomy ass, a pretty high rise, and a very dramatic taper down to the legs.

 The fit is obviously the most subjective part of the review; everybody’s body is different.
-But I’ve been cursed with a big butt from birth, and since I like to squat (and I sadly only gain muscle on my legs and ass, I can’t grow my arms to save my life) the Relaxed Tapered is my go-to fit.
+But I’ve been cursed with a big butt from birth, and since I like to squat (and, sadly, I only gain muscle on my legs and ass) the Relaxed Tapered is my go-to fit.
 And these jeans fit me better than any other pair I own.

 I almost bought a size 36 because the 34 was really quite tight in the store, but in less than a day the 34s had stretched to a place where they was perfectly comfortable, and after about a month I started wearing a belt with them.

 [If you prefer stretchier denim, take a look at my Oni’s Shin Secret review]

 In store, they cost me $363, and after tax it was about $390.

 At Okayama Denim they were $290.
 I didn’t love that I paid so much more than they are online, but hey, that’s my burden to bear.

 In any case, they’re pretty expensive, even for Japanese jeans.